PropusIT/module-actor/readme.md

 });
 ```

-# I want to be sent a copy of documents from another actor
+## I want to be sent a copy of documents from another actor (subscribe)

 subscribe to a schemaType of another actor: